-Colic should end by age 3 to 4 mo.
+Colic typically ends by age 3 to 4 months.

 Rule out medical causes of crying by history and physical examination; testing is unnecessary unless there are specific findings.

-Physical measures (eg, rocking, swinging, swaddling) can be tried, as may dietary changes; response to these measures varies, and often colic resolves only with time.
+Physical measures (eg, rocking, swinging, swaddling) can be tried, as may dietary changes; response to these measures varies, and usually colic resolves only with time.